openfaas/openfaas.github.io/_posts/2019-11-04-github-badges.md

 * [HTTPS short-URLs](https://github.com/openfaas/cloud-functions/blob/master/stack.yml) - we built a number of short/pretty-URLs for the community to use for joining Slack, Zoom calls and for [becoming an OpenFaaS Insider](https://insiders.openfaas.io/)

-The cloud company Civo.com has an OpenFaaS function on The Community Cluster which filters Twitter mentions and then forwards them onto their Slack community so that the team can engage better with their own community:
+The UK-based cloud company [Civo.com](https://civo.com/) has an OpenFaaS function on The Community Cluster which filters Twitter mentions and then forwards them onto their Slack community so that the team can engage better with their own community:

 * [Civo Twitter Filter](https://github.com/civo/openfaas-functions)

 This is just scratching the surface of what can be done.
 OpenFaaS can provide a quick and easy way for you to host anything including microservices, integrations, APIs, or even static sites.

-Get started today
+Get started today:

 * Apply for [access to The Community Cluster](https://github.com/openfaas/community-cluster/)
 * [Deploy OpenFaaS on Kubernetes](https://docs.openfaas.com/deployment/kubernetes/)